CydiaBoss/IB-Question-Bank-Client/README.md

 </ul>

 # Download (1.0.4.9 ~ Proto)
-<p>The zip file contains a test database as the current online database is offline due to IB Exam Season.</p>
 <a href='https://github.com/CydiaBoss/IB-Question-Bank-Client/raw/master/program/IBQB-Proto-Win-Demo.jar'>Windows</a><br>
 <a href='https://github.com/CydiaBoss/IB-Question-Bank-Client/raw/master/program/IBQB-Proto-Demo.jar'>Other OS (Mac, Linux, etc)</a>
 <ul><li>This program requires the installation of <a href='https://www.java.com/en/download/'>Java 8</a>.</li></ul>